racpsjcsp/Passwordr/README.md

 # Passwordr
-Password Manager App
-Store your credentials with ease
-Generate customizable passwords with ease
+Password Manager App.
+STORE your credentials with ease and GENERATE customizable passwords with ease

 ## Frameworks used:
 - SwiftUI